neondatabase/website/content/docs/get-started-with-neon/using-api-keys.md

 ]
 ```

-Check out the [API Reference](https://neon.tech/api-reference) for more information about using the API keys and available API methods.
+Refer to the [Neon API Reference](https://neon.tech/api-reference) for more information about using Neon API methods.

-Note: currently API keys cannot be scoped to specific Projects.
+**_Note_:** Currently, API keys are global.
+When you create an API key, it is associated with the Neon user rather than a specific Neon project.